-O.C.G.A. § 50-5-67(d)(5) requires the administrative review document, which records every bid or proposal conforming to the terms of the advertisement, to be available for public inspection, upon request, within one business day of the state entity's posting of the Notice of Intent to Award (or the Notice of Award in the event the state entity does not issue the Notice of Intent to Award).
+O.C.G.A. § 50-5-67(d)(2) requires the administrative review document, which records every bid or proposal conforming to the terms of the advertisement, to be available for public inspection, upon request, within one business day of the state entity's posting of the Notice of Intent to Award (or the Notice of Award in the event the state entity does not issue the Notice of Intent to Award).
 To satisfy this requirement, the issuing officer may attach any of the following to the NOIA or NOA (whichever comes first): SPD-EP001 Administrative Review Requirements Summary Sheet, SPD-EP002 Bid Tabulation Template, or similar document.

 The register of proposals (as further described in Section 6.1) shall be available, in accordance with the Georgia Open Records Act, after the issuance of the public Notice of Intent to Award (or the Notice of Award in the event the state entity does not issue the Notice of Intent to Award) to the successful bidder or offeror.
 Such records shall be redacted as provided under O.C.G.A.
 Sections 50-18-70 et seq.
-Audited financial statements not otherwise publicly available but required to be submitted in the proposal, offer, or bid must not be subject to public disclosure.
+Audited financial statements not otherwise publicly available but required to be submitted in the bid, offer, or proposal are not subject to such public disclosure and must not be disclosed by the state entity.